djbarker/boltzmann/docs/source/guides/basic.rst

 If you want to use a different velocity set you can specify ``q`` manually.
 However, if you specify an unknown combination of D and Q, this will raise an error.

-The collision rate ``omega == 1/tau`` is the relaxation parameter of the BGK collision operator used to update the fluid after streaming.

 Initial Conditions
 ------------------